napandya/Movie-Recommender/README.md

         insert(index, pre_processing(' '.join(data)))
 ```
 ### Insert the token created in the index
+We take the token and then search it with the token created.
 ```
 def insert(index, tokens):
     for token in tokens: